-This role is well suited to persons with strong analytical skills, excellent and balanced interpersonal skills and awareness of good governance.
+This role is well suited to persons with good analytical skills, excellent communication skills and the ability to build and maintain positive and trust-based working relationships internally and externally.

 Please note you will be required to demonstrate fully the following essential criteria on the application form to be shortlisted for interview.
 These essential criteria may also be tested at interview and assessment stages.